Estimate Time5 min

 • Whether you're new to investing or you've been sitting in cash for years, it's not too late to put your money to work.

-• Instead, focus on nailing the broad strokes of your investing plan by choosing a well-rounded investment mix that takes on the right amount of risk for you.
+• Focus on choosing a well-rounded investment mix that takes on the right amount of risk for you.

-There are many reasons why you might find yourself sitting on too much cash.
-Maybe you sold your investments at some point and never got back in.
-Maybe you've been building up cash in an IRA or brokerage account, but still haven't chosen investments.
-Or maybe you've never gotten totally comfortable with investing outside your 401(k).
+There are many reasons why you might find yourself sitting in too much cash.
+For example, maybe you sold your investments at some point, you've been building up cash in an IRA or brokerage account (but still haven't chosen investments), or maybe you've never gotten totally comfortable with investing outside your 401(k).

 Whatever your reason, it's never too late to get more fully invested.
-Whether you're completely in cash or you just hold more of it than you really need (i.e., more than what would be necessary in case of emergencies), here are some steps to consider to help you finally get off the sidelines.
+Whether you are invested 100% in cash or you just have more of it than would be necessary in case of emergencies or for short-term goals, here are some steps to consider to help you finally get off the sidelines.

 If you feel down that you've missed out on any past market gains, you're not alone.
-One of Americans' top investing regrets is not investing more money.*
+One of Americans' top investing regrets is not investing more aggressively.Focusing on your regrets may leave you feeling as though you've missed or lost the opportunity.
+Make plans to move forward and look for opportunities in the market.

 Fidelity Viewpoints